 Google seems to have taken a shine to providing information about transit and driving directions.
 Looking at a new patent application from Google gives us a peek at ways they may help with fleet management, helping folks connect with taxi cabs, shuttles, and limousines, as well as finding local and long haul company transportation for goods and business service vehicles that are part of a fleet:

 Invented by Mark Crady, Michael J. Chu and Russell Y. Shoji

 Published September 28, 2006

 Filed: March 24, 2005

 A vehicle position aggregation system receives position information for service vehicles from various fleet management systems, and maintains the current location of the vehicles in a database, including information identifying each vehicle’s associated fleet and related contact information.
 End users can query the vehicle position aggregation system to obtain information about service vehicles in the vicinity of the user’s input location.

-The patent provides a number of examples of how this might be useful to both service providers and end users of the system.
+This fleet management patent provides a number of examples of how this might be useful to both service providers and end-users of the system.
 Here’s one example:

 In one embodiment, a user can input a location to the vehicle position aggregation system, and obtain the locations of nearby vehicles for hire, such as taxis.
 The user provides the desired location (either manually or automatically), and the vehicle position aggregation system determines which of the vehicles for hire are nearby that location, and available for usage.
 The user can limit the search query with respect to various attributes of the vehicles for hire, such as company, type, fare, and so forth.
 Related Information for the vehicle for hire service such as telephone number, is likewise provided.
 The vehicle location information and related information is displayed to the user on the user’s particular device, whether that is a personal computer, cellular telephone, palmtop computer, or otherwise.
 The preferred display representation includes a map display of the area surrounding the user’s input location, and icons representing the locations of the nearby vehicles for hire.